TZstatsADS/Spr2017-Proj1-amandazhang/README.md

 + Project summary: This project applies text mining and NLP skills such as topic modeling and word cloud onto 58 inauguration speeches, and has some interesting finding on our 45th President Trump.
-The final report is under doc folder.
+The final report is under `doc` folder.
-You can easily reproduce the report by cloning this repository onto your own local machine and rerun everything in the `doc` folder.
+You can easily reproduce the report by cloning this repository onto your own local machine and rerun `Report.rmd` in the `doc` folder.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.